Martin Eden: Individualism versus socialism

+Although London was a socialist, he invested Eden with strong individualism.
+Eden comes from a working-class background but he seeks self-improvement rather than improvement for his class as a whole.
+Quoting Nietzsche and Herbert Spencer, he rejects the "slave morality" of socialism, even at socialist meetings.
+London stresses that it is this individualism that leads to Eden's suicide.

 Machinery

 London conjures up a series of allusions to the workings of machinery.
 It is machines that make Lizzie's hands rough.
 To Eden, the magazine editors operate a machine that sends out seemingly endless rejection slips.
 When Eden works in a laundry, he works with machines but feels himself to be a cog in a larger machine.
 Eden's Blickensdorfer typewriter gradually becomes an extension of his body.
 When he finally achieves literary success, Eden sets up his friends with machinery of their own, and Lizzie tells him, "Something's wrong with your think-machine."